jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Best-Practices/Public-Network-Connect-to-MongoDB-Instance.md

       ![](https://github.com/jdcloudcom/cn/blob/master/image/mongodb/mongo-034.png)

-1. Save the settings and connect to the virtual machine.
+1. Save the settings and connect to the Virtual Machines.
 1. Connect to the MongoDB instance locally.

    Connection Address: fill in localhost or 127.0.0.1.